 Ans: No, it is not.
-Different variations of containers technology were out there in *NIX world for a long time.
+Different variations of container technology were out there in *NIX world for a long time.
 Examples are:-Solaris container (aka Solaris Zones)-FreeBSD Jails-AIX Workload Partitions (aka WPARs)-Linux OpenVZ

 Ans: Well, Docker is a quite fresh project.
-It was created in the Era of Cloud, so a lot of things are done much nicer than in other container technologies.
+It was created in the Era of the Cloud, so a lot of things are done much nicer than in other container technologies.
 The team behind Docker looks to be full of enthusiasm, which is of course very good.
 I am not going to list all the features of Docker here, but I will mention those which are important to me.

 Docker can run on any infrastructure, you can run Docker on your laptop, or you can run it in the cloud.

 Docker has a Container HUB, it is a repository of containers that you can download and use.
 You can even share containers with your applications.